-It's the big day.
-If you've completed steps one through four, you have the power of preparedness on your side.
+Make Your Appeal It's the big day.
 Most taxing bodies make it clear how to dispute your home's property taxes.
 As a homeowner, the best thing you can do is be thorough and meet posted deadlines.

-- Find out whether your city allows you to appeal in writing.
-Otherwise, they may require your attendance at the appeal.
-You can find this information in your Notice of Assessment or by contacting your municipality in step one. - Gather all the relevant info.
-This may include items needed for your appeal, like recent sales information for properties in similar condition and of similar age, a sales contract for your home if you've purchased within the last two to three years, photos and contractor estimates of the cost to repair any structural damage to your property, a recent appraisal report (ideally from an outside, nationally-certified source), and income and expense statements for the property for the past three years, if used as a rental. - Don't be late.
-Aim to arrive to the local assessor's office for your appointment early or on time.
-Your appeal can also be denied for nonappearance and potentially closed if you forget or miss your hearing date. - Think about bringing representation.
-You can represent yourself at your hearing, or, in many states, you can bring a licensed property tax consultant, a CPA, a licensed attorney, or a tax service employee to argue your appeal with you.
+Find Out Whether Your City Allows You To Appeal In Writing Otherwise, they may require your attendance at the appeal.
+You can find this information in your Notice of Assessment or by contacting your municipality in step one.
+Gather All The Relevant Info This may include items needed for your appeal, like recent sales information for properties in similar condition and of similar age, a sales contract for your home if you've purchased within the last two to three years, and photos and contractor estimates of the cost to repair any structural damage to your property.
+Also include, a recent appraisal report (ideally from an outside, nationally-certified source), and income and expense statements for the property for the past three years, if used as a rental.
+Don't Be Late Aim to arrive to the local assessor's office for your appointment early or on time.
+Your appeal can also be denied for nonappearance and potentially closed if you forget or miss your hearing date.
+Think About Bringing Representation You can represent yourself at your hearing, or, in many states, you can bring a licensed property tax consultant, a CPA, a licensed attorney, or a tax service employee to argue your appeal with you.
 If bringing representation, you may need to sign and submit written authorization permitting that person to represent you prior to the hearing.
-You may also be allowed to fill out a Declaration of Representative form to let another person (i.e., an immediate family member) represent you. - Be prepared to argue.
-You'll get about five minutes to present your appeal before the local Board of Review.
+You may also be allowed to fill out a Declaration of Representative form to let another person (i.e., an immediate family member) represent you.
+Be Prepared To Argue You'll get about five minutes to present your appeal before the local Board of Review.
 The hearing will typically be held with the Appraisal District staff and will be informal, not under oath.
-Each side will be given time to present evidence. - Wait for a decision.
-The outcome of your dispute may be announced at your hearing, or the board may review the matter in private.
-If a judgment isn't made at your hearing, the Board Clerk will mail a written decision to you or your representation. - Take it higher.
-If you aren't happy with the decision and believe you have proof your property taxes have been over-assessed, you can appeal to your state's appraiser or the Superior Court.
+Each side will be given time to present evidence.

+Wait For A Decision The outcome of your dispute may be announced at your hearing, or the board may review the matter in private.
+If a judgment isn't made at your hearing, the Board Clerk will mail a written decision to you or your representation.
+Take It Higher If you aren't happy with the decision and believe you have proof your property taxes have been over-assessed, you can appeal to your state's appraiser or the Superior Court.
 It's recommended to consider hiring an attorney if you appeal to the Superior Court.
 For an appeal to the State Appraiser, you may still represent yourself.
 You'll have 30 days to appeal from the day you receive the decision from your local tax board.
+Ask Your Loan Officer For Help If you've done all you can, and your tax bill still won't budge, it may help to get in touch with your local Cornerstone loan officer.
+Although your loan officer can't directly lower your property taxes, they can review your mortgage and suggest ways to potentially reduce its overall costs.